kowsik-namadi/SMART-SDLC/README.md

-# 🚀 SmartSDLC – AI-Powered Software Development Lifecycle Assistant
+# 🚀 SMART-SDLC – AI-Powered Software Development Lifecycle Assistant

 SmartSDLC is an AI-enhanced platform that streamlines the entire Software Development Lifecycle (SDLC) using IBM Watsonx foundation models and modern web technologies.